haerphi/workshop-node-red/README.md

 ### Create a task (insert again)

-Ok, insert something is easy now, you know how to do it !
-But we will make it bit more complicated. if you don't specify anything, every user will see every task...
+Ok, insert something is easy...
+Now, you know how to do it !
+But we will make it bit more complicated. if you don't specify anything, every user will see every task of every one...
 And we don't want it...

 Earlier, I told you to save the `_id` of the user when you did the `login` request with **postman**.
 It's time to use it now.